pivotal/docs-tap/about-package-profiles.hbs.md

   Consumers can view detailed API documentation and try out an API to see if it meets their needs.
   API portal assembles its dashboard and detailed API documentation views by ingesting OpenAPI documentation from the source URLs.
-An API portal operator can add any number of OpenAPI source URLs to be displayed in a single instance.
+An API portal operator can add any number of OpenAPI source URLs to to appear in a single instance.

 - **[Application Accelerator for VMware Tanzu](application-accelerator/about-application-accelerator.md)**

   The Application Accelerator component helps app developers and app operators create application accelerators.

   Accelerators are templates that codify best practices and ensure important configurations and structures are in place from the start.
 Developers can bootstrap their applications and get